13 Sights in Częstochowa, Poland (with Map and Images)

 6. Kaplica Matki Boskiej Częstochowskiej

-Chapel of Our Lady of Częstochowa - a temple located in Jasna Góra, in Częstochowa under the care of the Pauline Fathers.
+The Chapel of Our Lady of Czestochowa – a church located at Jasna Góra, in Częstochowa, under the care of the Pauline Fathers.
 The most important and most frequented Marian sanctuary in Poland.
-The name comes from the chapel, considered by the Catholic and Orthodox Church as a wonderful, picture of Our Lady of Częstochowa.
+The name comes from the painting of Our Lady of Czestochowa found in the chapel, considered miraculous by the Catholic and Orthodox Church.

 Wikipedia: Kaplica Matki Boskiej Częstochowskiej na Jasnej Górze (PL), Url, Url 0